The Power of Play in Gaza

 Every child deserves to play and learn safely

-Soccer, volleyball, chess, hopscotch, tug-of-war, jumping rope — for children surrounded by destruction and uncertainty in Gaza, games and play bring psychological relief, joy and the opportunity to be with friends and loved ones.
+Soccer, volleyball, chess, hopscotch, tug-of-war, jumping rope — for children surrounded by relentless destruction and uncertainty in the Gaza Strip, games and play bring psychological relief, joy and the opportunity to be with friends and loved ones.

 That’s why UNICEF delivers play as an essential form of aid, providing recreational supplies and maintaining child-friendly spaces where children can just be kids for a while.
 Because every child has the right to play in a safe, clean environment.